andredesousa/lighthouse-audit-testing/README.md

 ## Running audit tests

-Use `npm run test` to execute the unit tests via Lighthouse.
+Use `npm run test` to execute the audit tests via Lighthouse.
 The HTML report is available in the `.lighthouseci` folder and you can opening it in your web browser.
 Lighthouse generates a HTML file for each page.